Who is responsible for mould in a rental property in Qld ?

 Generally, mould grows in wet and moist areas, which lacks proper ventilation.
 The areas may include ceilings, walls, wallpapers, carpets, bathroom tiles, and wood and insulation material.
 There are various types of moulds, and each one has the potential to cause severe health problems.

 Now, it is essential to address the mould issue as soon as you notice it.
 And, to prevent mould formation, the landlord and the tenant have to work together to eradicate the root of the problem.
-It is required that prevent moisture from entering your home or growing once it has entered your home.

 Here are some common culprits of mould.